• Home

 I’m a minimalist with jewelry and prefer dainty chain necklaces and bracelets.
 Big earrings hurt me after a while.
 I usually get them caught in something, which can be painful.
 I would rather wear subtle studs or small drop earrings and leave big gaudy earrings for Cher.

-The handbag below by Mintegra is super affordable but has become my favorite purse because it has multiple compartments, is light, and everything zips up for safety.
+The handbag below by Mintegra is super affordable.
+It has become my favorite purse because it has multiple compartments, is light, and everything zips up for safety.
 It comes in a variety of colors and is washable.
+The best thing is, it is great for travel because it’s light and none of your stuff can fall out.

 10. Smokey eyes and mascara